-- You will one-on-one and group-based mentoring from our award-winning faculty who, as skilled educators and inventive scholars, integrate life experiences and active research projects into the classroom.
+- You will receive mentoring from our award-winning faculty who, as skilled educators and inventive scholars, integrate life experiences and active research projects into the classroom.

-- You will experience a rich and collaborative learning environment that includes the opportunity to learn with other graduate students at the College of Health Sciences.
+- You will experience a rich and collaborative learning environment that includes the opportunity to learn with other graduate students in the College of Health Sciences.

-- Possess, or be in the process of completing, a MS degree in Kinesiology or closely related field.
-In exceptional cases, applicants with a BS degree in Kinesiology or closely related field who demonstrate significant involvement in research and exceptional academic achievement may be considered for admission.
+- Possess, or be in the process of completing, an MS degree in kinesiology or closely related field.
+In exceptional cases, applicants with a BS degree in kinesiology or closely related field who demonstrate significant involvement in research and exceptional academic achievement may be considered for admission.

-- Submit verbal, quantitative, and analytical writing scores from the GRE General Test taken within 5 years of the application date.
+- Submit verbal, quantitative and analytical writing scores from the GRE General Test taken within five years of the application date.

-- Demonstrate, through submission of official transcripts from all institutions attended, a minimum grade point average (GPA) of 3.0 for the highest degree program in which the student enrolled and/or completed.
-Particular attention will be paid to grades in classes that are relevant to the selected area of emphasis for the PhD in Kinesiology program.
-Applicants currently enrolled in a baccalaureate program must demonstrate a minimum undergraduate grade point average (GPA) of 3.0.
+- Demonstrate, through submission of official transcripts from all institutions attended, a minimum grade point average (GPA) of 3.0 for the highest degree program in which you enrolled and/or completed.
+Particular attention will be paid to grades in classes that are relevant to your selected area of emphasis for the PhD Kinesiology program.
+If you are currently enrolled in a baccalaureate program, you must demonstrate a minimum GPA of 3.0.

-- Solicit 2 confidential letters of recommendation from previous university instructors and/or faculty advisors.
+- Solicit two confidential letters of recommendation from previous university instructors and/or faculty advisors.
 These letters should be sent directly from the letter writer to the program director.

-- Submit a writing sample from a research project in which the applicant was involved.
+- Submit a writing sample from a research project in which you were involved.
 Acceptable writing samples include, but are not limited to, submitted/published manuscripts, submitted/published abstracts, review of literature, report of a completed research project, research proposal, etc.

-- Submit a letter of intent that addresses the applicant’s research interests (including intended area of emphasis and advisor at UWM) conducted research, ongoing research and career goals.
+- Submit a letter of intent that addresses your research interests (including intended area of emphasis and advisor at UWM) conducted research, ongoing research and career goals.

-The final admission decision is contingent upon the availability of a faculty member to serve as primary advisor for the student.
+The final admission decision is contingent upon the availability of a faculty member to serve as your primary advisor.

-The program requires students to complete a minimum of 58 graduate credits beyond the master’s degree, or a minimum of 79 credits beyond the bachelor’s degree.
-The curriculum is comprised of 5 components:
+You are required to complete a minimum of 58 graduate credits beyond the master’s degree, or a minimum of 79 credits beyond the bachelor’s degree.
+The curriculum is comprised of five components: